HienVo22/PathFinder/helloplus/zabdelat/README.md

-This is a simple Node.js/Express app
+This is a simple Node.js/Express app.
+We will be using node.js for some of our app's backend.
 It starts a web server with two routes:
 - `/` → returns "Hello+ World 🚀"
 - `/random` → returns a random number between 1–100.